 He'd begun with a visit to the Academy- he loved to see the children of the village, full of potential and life, so innocent of the true pains of shinobi life.
 After that, he'd spent time in the mission room, gathering reports from returning ninja.
 For once the reports had been mostly optimistic, though he knew better than to expect that to last.
 At noon, he'd returned to his office for lunch and paperwork, feeling unusually contented with life.

-He'd just been served a steaming cup of tea by the newest chunin assistant.
+The newest chunin assistant had left a steaming cup of tea on his desk.
 It smelled wonderful- the assistant had gotten it right, for a change.
 With an appreciative sigh, he raised the cup to his lips.

-A man and a woman had materialized quite suddenly in front of his desk.
+A man and a woman appeared in front of his desk.

 The Hokage sipped his tea.